• Skip to primary navigation

 Systemic advocacy is about working together to create broad changes in policies, laws, or rules at the local, state, or federal level.
 This means we develop strategies to help create change for many people at once.
 As a law center for protection and advocacy, Disability Rights Iowa is a partner to all Iowans with disabilities fighting for change in Iowa.

-Our Systemic Projects
+Our Statewide Projects

 DRI’s efforts have been successful in many cases.
 We are proud to advocate for the disability community, which faces disproportionate discrimination and inequality in everyday life.
 We fight discrimination by amplifying the community’s voices to implement systemic change.
 This can include class litigation where the goal is to bring about long-term change to a group of people harmed by abuse, neglect, unlawful discrimination or other harm.

-Systemic Litigation
+Statewide Litigation

 Boys State Training School Lawsuit